 The 'safety in numbers' effect

 There is good evidence to suggest that increasing cycling exposes each individual to a lower risk of injury: a doubling in cycling has been linked with a 40% increase in cycling casualties – or a 34% reduction in the relative risk to each individual.
 In 2009, CTC compiled evidence from over 100 English local authorities and found that it appears to be less risky to cycle in places where there are higher levels of cycle commuting.
 Providing well for cycling, of course, is key to such success.

 See our Safety in Numbers campaign for more.

 In absolute numbers, reported cyclist casualties for the last few years are as follows:

 How risky is cycling when compared to other forms of transport?

 Per mile, cyclists are as likely as pedestrians to be killed on the roads.
 Cycling and walking, however, are both more risky than car driving, although motorcycling is the most risky kind of transport of all – 3.5 times more so than walking or cycling:

 Source: RRCGB (RAS 30070)

-Bike security is a serious concern for cyclists and anyone who's thinking of taking up cycling - thousands of machines are stolen every year: 376,000, in fact, from April 2013-March 2014 in England and Wales.
+Bike security is a serious concern for cyclists and anyone who's thinking of taking up cycling - thousands of machines are stolen every year: from April 2014-March 2015, there were 381,000 incidents of bike theft in England and Wales.

-There has been a slight decrease in bicycle theft recently, but the number of thefts of or from motor vehicles has been falling steadily, and much more steeply, for years.
+There has been a slight increase in bicycle theft recently, while the number of thefts of or from motor vehicles has been falling steadily, and much more steeply, for years.